luizomf/simple_typescript_only_start_project/README.md

 We'll configure TypeScript to compile all files from "src" folder to "dist" folder keeping the same folder structure.

-If you are an experienced developer, you may use Webpack or some lib/framework that will do it automatically for you.
+If you are an experienced developer, you may use Webpack or some bundler that will do it automatically for you.
 I'm not going to talk about that here.

 Please, change `.eslintrc.js` file to the following: